Chairman's speech corner

-On March 29, 2014, Eiji Tokuno, Chairman of the International Highway Foundation, gave a speech in Saga City.
+On March 29, 2014, Mr. Eiji Tokuno, Chairman of the International Highway Foundation, gave a lecture in Saga City.

-An excerpt from the speech is posted below.
+An excerpt from the lecture is provided below.

 —–

-- Considering the realization of the Japan-Korea Tunnel from seven perspectives -
+- Examining the Realization of the Japan-Korea Tunnel from Seven Perspectives -

 First of all, I would like to congratulate the formation of the Japan-Korea Tunnel Saga Prefectural Citizens' Council.